OSSVerse/OSSVerse/docs/concepts/ossverse-operator.md

 7. **Community Building**: Often, such platforms also work towards building a community around their marketplace, offering forums, resources, and events that help both consumers and service providers to network, share knowledge, and stay updated on industry trends.

-**Open Source Marketplace Operator/Consortia**: Deploys people resources to maintain and operate the marketplace and is responsible for the marketplace's governance.

-### Marketplace Services
-- Sale of Open Source Software Support & Subscription Services
-- OASP Discovery Service and Open Source Vendor Management Support for Businesses
-- TAVOSS Certification Issuance for Open Source & Exchange of Verifiable Credentials
-- OSS Security Lab Setup and Support Services for OASPs
-- OASP License Issuance